liaz-stratoscale/strato-aws-examples/terraform/wordpress-3tier-app/readme.md

 # Wordpress Example

-This example shows you how to use Terraform to create a a 3-tier application environment for Wordpress.
+This example shows you how to use Terraform to create a 3-tier application environment for Wordpress.

-## What this example installs
+## What this example deploys

 **Networks**